HeinrichHartmann/HeinrichHartmann.github.io/elements/docs/linked-structures.md

    node *nxt;
 } node;
 ```

+We are deliberately verbose with giving full proofs even for rather trivial statements.
+Infact, the
+main result, the classification of all finite linked structures up to isomorphy is fairly intuitive
+and may be regarded by many as rather obvious.
+By building the theory step by step, we make
+reasonably sure, we are on safe footing (i.e. correct) and explore the full width of the concept.

+## Linked Structures

 **Definition.** A partially defined map $f: A \dra B$ between two sets is given by either: